Jacques Lacan: 1950s

 With the purchase in 1951 of a country mansion at Guitrancourt, Lacan established a base for weekend retreats for work, leisure—including extravagant social occasions—and for the accommodation of his vast library.
 His art collection included Courbet's L'Origine du monde, which he had concealed in his study by a removable wooden screen on which an abstract representation of the Courbet by the artist André Masson was portrayed.

-In 1951, Lacan started to hold a private weekly seminar in Paris in which he inaugurated what he described as "a return to Freud," whose doctrines were to be re-articulated through a reading of Saussure's linguistics and Levi-Strauss's structuralist anthropology.
+In 1951, Lacan started to hold private weekly meetings in Paris in which he inaugurated what he described as "a return to Freud," whose doctrines were to be re-articulated through a reading of Saussure's linguistics and Levi-Strauss's structuralist anthropology.
+In 1952, these meetings became a private seminar at the Sainte-Anne Hospital where Lacan worked as a consultant psychiatrist.
 Becoming public in 1953, Lacan's 27-year-long seminar was highly influential in Parisian cultural life, as well as in psychoanalytic theory and clinical practice.
+Transcriptions of these seminars were published as The Seminar of Jacques Lacan.

 In January 1953 Lacan was elected president of the SPP.
 When, at a meeting the following June, a formal motion was passed against him criticising his abandonment of the standard analytic training session for the variable-length session, he immediately resigned his presidency.
 He and a number of colleagues then resigned from the SPP to form the Société Française de Psychanalyse (SFP).
 One consequence of this was to eventually deprive the new group of membership of the International Psychoanalytical Association.